tapioone/docs/docs/manufacturer/cloud-connector/activator/index.md

 1. Start Activator without a parameter -> Activator starts as seen in the picture below
 2. When you pass the parameter "-Maximized" -> Activator will start maximized
-3. Wenn you pass the parameter "-Minimized" -> Activator will start minimized
+3. When you pass the parameter "-Minimized" -> Activator will start minimized

 For example execute the command in the correct directory "Activation.exe -Maximized".